-Elisabeth A. Shumaker Clerk of Court

-July 14, 2015

-LITTLE SISTERS OF THE POOR HOME FOR THE AGED, DENVER, COLORADO, a Colorado non-profit corporation; LITTLE SISTERS OF THE POOR, BALTIMORE, INC., a Maryland non-profit corporation, by themselves and on behalf of all others similarly situated; CHRISTIAN BROTHERS SERVICES, a New Mexico non-profit corporation; CHRISTIAN BROTHERS EMPLOYEE BENEFIT TRUST, Plaintiffs - Appellants, v.
-No. 13-1540 SYLVIA MATHEWS BURWELL, Secretary of the United States Department of Health and Human Services; UNITED STATES DEPARTMENT OF HEALTH & HUMAN SERVICES; THOMAS E. PEREZ, Secretary of the United States Department of Labor; UNITED STATES DEPARTMENT OF LABOR; JACOB J. LEW, Secretary of the United States Department of the Treasury; UNITED STATES DEPARTMENT OF THE TREASURY, Defendants - Appellees.
+LITTLE SISTERS OF THE POOR HOME FOR THE AGED, DENVER, COLORADO, a Colorado non-profit corporation, by themselves and on behalf of all others similarly situations; CHRISTIAN BROTHERS EMPLOYEE BENEFIT TRUST,

+Plaintiffs-Appellants,

+SYLVIA MATTHEWS BURWELL, Secretary of the United States Department of Health & Human Services; THOMAS E. PEREZ, Secretary of the United States Department of Labor; UNITED STATES

+No. 13-1540

+DEPARTMENT OF LABOR; JACOB J. LEW, Secretary of the united states Department of the Treasury; UNITED STATES DEPARTMENT OF THE TREASURY,

+Defendants - Appellees.

 SOUTHERN NAZARENE UNIVERSITY; OKLAHOMA WESLEYAN UNIVERSITY; OKLAHOMA BAPTIST UNIVERSITY; MID-AMERICA CHRISTIAN UNIVERSITY; REACHING SOULS INTERNATIONAL, INC., an Oklahoma not for profit corporation; TRUETT-MCCONNELL COLLEGE, INC., a Georgia nonprofit corporation, by themselves and on behalf of all others similarly situated; GUIDESTONE FINANCIAL RESOURCES OF THE SOUTHERN BAPTIST CONVENTION, a Texas nonprofit corporation,

-Plaintiffs - Appellees.
+Plaintiffs - Appellees